 Microdata analysis comprises a number of collaborating fields such as Artificial Intelligence, Decision Support Systems, Resource Allocation, Data Modelling, Experimental Design, Focus Groups, Geographical Information Systems, Visualisation, Measurement Techniques, Optimisation, Prognoses, Simulation and Statistical Inference.

 Research is conducted in close collaboration with regional and national companies and organisations in industries such as transport, manufacturing, tourism and retail, and these also act as financers and data providers.
-This collaboration and competence in micro-ata analysis forms the basis of the Master’s Programme in Business Intelligence, the goal of which is to educate students so that they have specialist competence for work with decision support at the managerial level of companies and other organisations.
+This collaboration and competence in microdata analysis form the basis of the Master’s Programme in Business Intelligence, the goal of which is to educate students so that they have specialist competence for work with decision support at the managerial level of companies and other organisations.